phobos2077/fo2_ecco/docs/ecco_readme.txt

 - Gain a little EXP for crafting a new item for the first time.
 - Craftable food that heals a little, reduces negative effects and increases some stats.
 - Crafting menu is accessible by clicking a new button on main panel or with a hotkey: Ctrl+C.
-- New book for Doctor skill (required to craft drugs).

 > TRAPS: